 The sordidness of the subprime mortgage industry is impossible to overestimate.
 It was run by completely unscrupulous capitalist bosses who purposely targeted working class people of color, people who had finally managed to build up a bit of equity through government-backed mortgage schemes in the decades after the New Deal and the Second World War.
 Equity, mind you, that was radically less than what the average white suburban family was able to build up in the same period.
 Here’s an excellent video that gives a sense of the unequal (racialized) landscape of housing in the U.S.:

 The subprime mortgage industry targeted working class people of color, siphoning their hard-earned housing equity into an insane Ponzi scheme built on virtually impossible to penetrate financial instruments like CDOs and Credit Default Swaps.
 The result was a complete crash of the global economy.
 Here’s a video that very nicely explains how all of these arcane financial instruments worked?

-Underlying this crisis of credit, of course, was the assault on working- and middle-class wages begun by global financial elites in the mid- to late-1970s, led, particularly, by Ronald Reagan in the U.S. and Margaret Thatcher in the U.K. As elites clawed back more and more of the wage gains and other social benefits win during the period since the Great Depression and the Second World War, life for the average person became more and more difficult.
+Underlying this crisis of credit Cafe Credit reminds us that, of course, the assault on working- and middle-class wages begun by global financial elites in the mid- to late-1970s, led, particularly, by Ronald Reagan in the U.S. and Margaret Thatcher in the U.K. As elites clawed back more and more of the wage gains and other social benefits win during the period since the Great Depression and the Second World War, life for the average person became more and more difficult.

 What this led to was the financialization of everyday life.
 The 99%, in the Occupy parlance, were forced to live more and more off credit (and women had to enter the workforce in order to maintain middle class standards of living).
 Slowly, people came to think of life itself in financial terms, as a kind of risky investment.